 Per communication with the city engineer in September 2021, flooding is becoming an increasingly common occurrence in Salem.
 The highest tides of the year which occur when the Earth, sun, and moon are as close as possible to each other in their relative orbits are known as king tides.
 16 These tides sometimes flood areas of Salem even without storm activity, and there are areas of town that now experience flooding considerably more than in the past.
 There have been resident requests for mitigation and seawall repairs, particularly along Columbus Ave.
 Particular areas identified as flood-prone were:

-- The Willows - Commercial Street, often floods over the seawall, particularly during king tides - Areas around Columbus Ave. - Bridge Street between Flint and North, particularly during bad storms
+- The Willows

+- Commercial Street, often floods over the seawall, particularly during king tides

+- Areas around Columbus Ave.

 15 City of Salem, Hazard Mitigation Plan 2020 Update